guideguide/messages/README.md

 ### Development

 The source is located in *[src/messages.coffee](src/messages.coffee)*.
-It must be compiled to publish.
+It must be compiled before publishing.

 Tests use [Mocha](http://visionmedia.github.io/mocha/).
 To run the test watcher, run the following in the terminal: